googlecartographer/rfcs/text/0000-struct-sensor-id.md

 ## Approach
 [approach]: #approach

-The suggested change is to replace 'std::string sensor_id' by a struct that contains an 'enum SensorType' and a 'std::string id'.
+The suggested change is to replace `std::string sensor_id` by a struct that contains an `enum SensorType` and a `std::string id`.
 This allows us to implement distributed local/global mapping in a clean way, such as removing range finder sensors from the set and adding a sensor type for local slam results.

 As an additional benefit, future concepts about properties of sensors would be easy to implement.
-For instance, it would be easy to include collator timeouts or tag "sparse sensors" that processing should not wait for.
+For instance, it would be easy to include collator timeouts or tag "sparse" sensors that processing should not wait for.

 ## Discussion Points
 [discussion]: #discussion

 Alternatives would be:

-* Passing two separate sets of 'expected_sensor_ids' to 'AddTrajectoryBuilder', the new one "expected_rangefinder_sensor_ids".
+* Passing two separate sets of `expected_sensor_ids` to `AddTrajectoryBuilder`, the new one `expected_rangefinder_sensor_ids`.
 * Matching well-known strings like "scan" or "rangefinder" and removing them from a set.